LLNL/radiuss-shared-ci/docs/sphinx/user_guide/index.rst

    how_to

 .. warning::
-   Due to its GitLab CI sharing goal, Radiuss Shared CI is meant to live on LC GitLab instance.
+   Due to its GitLab CI sharing goal, radiuss-shared-ci is meant to live on LC GitLab instance.
 The main repo, hosted on GitHub for accessibility and visibility, is mirrored on LC GitLab.
-To include files from Radiuss-CI, we recommend pointing to the mirror repo on GitLab rather than the GitHub one.
+To include files from radiuss-shared-ci, we recommend pointing to the mirror repo on GitLab rather than the GitHub one.
 We only document that option.